 Scotland offers a variety of theatre productions ranging from small-scale productions like musicals to professional productions produced by Scotland's many theatre companies.
-Today broadcasting any event live has become indispensable and tricaster is helping Scottish theatre productions achieve it.
-The Scottish theatre screen is surviving and the stagehands and the running crew use tested and tried but dated equipment to put a show together.
+Today broadcasting any event live has become indispensable.
+The Scottish theatre screen is surviving and the stagehands and running crew use tested and tried but dated equipment and franklite wall lights to put a show together.

 Scottish Theatre Productions

 Edinburgh is home to Playhouse, the largest auditorium in the UK that has staged several major productions like The Lion King.
 The King's Theatre is a historic building built in 1906 is still thriving today and periodically hosts credible writing workshops.
 Festival Theatre is well known for its contemporary dance productions.
 There are several other credible performance venues Eden Court, East Gate Arts Center, and Pavilion theatre.
 Scottish Ballet and Scottish Opera are two of the most famous dance theatre production companies in Scotland.

 Stagehand and Crew Equipment for Rigging in Scottish Theatre